 On New Year's Day 2016, Josh released his first album under his own name, entitled Rockabye Battleship.
 In addition to some pieces by him, there are compositions by György Ligeti, Randy Newman, Thelonious Monk, Eddie Harris, Marcy Playground, Brian Wilson, Michael Moore, and Eric Biondo.

-He has collaborated and recorded with new music ensembles such as Ensemble Signal, and, as a sideman, is a member of several ensembles, including Sarah and the Stanleys, HappyFunSmile, and Salo.
+He has collaborated and recorded with new music ensembles such as Ensemble Signal, and, as a sideman, is a member of several other ensembles, including Sarah and the Stanleys, HappyFunSmile, and Salo.

 As an academic editor, Josh has worked with some of the finer researchers, thinkers, and writers in the humanities.
 He prides himself on providing drum-tight edits in a gentle and lighthearted style.

-Currently on hold, Josh at one time produced a weekly podcast—Josh Rutner's Album of the Week—which spotlights great albums from across space, time, and genre: a well-crafted "nudge in the ribs" about some great stuff.
+While currently on hold, Josh at one time produced a weekly podcast—Josh Rutner's Album of the Week—which spotlights great albums from across space, time, and genre: a well-crafted "nudge in the ribs" about some great stuff.
 Visit the episode list and dig in!